dyahns/MuRatingRequest/README.md

 A call to `StoreKit`'s `SKStoreReviewController.requestReview(in:)` will fire only when all conditions are met.

-Successful rating requests can be optionally delayed and cancelled while pending to avoid interrupting the user if the user continues to interact with the app.
+Successful rating requests can be optionally delayed and cancelled while pending in order to avoid interrupting the user if the user continues to interact with the app.

 ## How to use